This solution extends the capabilities of ConceptDraw DIAGRAM with templates, samples and a library of vector stencils for drawing Histograms.

 Example 3: Basic Histogram — FICO® Scores

-This example was created in ConceptDraw PRO using the Basic Histograms Library from the Basic Histograms Solution.
+This example was created in ConceptDraw DIAGRAM using the Basic Histograms Library from the Basic Histograms Solution.
 An experienced user spent 15 minutes creating this sample.

 Using additional horizontal axes helps to collate bar heights with grades on a vertical axis.
 Use this trick in case you want to emphasize numbers that match each column’s height.